-After you have created a Member Tree on Ancestry.com—or had one shared with you—it can be accessed by mousing over Trees in the navigation bar and selecting the family tree you want to view from the drop-down list.
-This will take you to the Pedigree view for that family tree.
+After you have created a Member Tree on Ancestry.com—or had a family tree shared with you—you can access it by mousing over Trees in the navigation bar and selecting the family tree you want to view from the drop-down list.
+This either takes you to the Pedigree view for that family tree or the last open view.

 Open in Pedigree View